 The Board is responsible for ensuring that an appropriate system of governance is in place for the Company, that the Company is appropriately managed and that it achieves its objectives.
-A strong system of governance aids effective decision-making and supports the achievement of business objectives for the benefit of customers, the shareholder and the regulators.
+A strong system of governance aids effective decision-making and supports the achievement of business objectives for the benefit of customers, the shareholder, and the regulators.

 The specific duties of the Board are set out in its terms of reference.
-The terms of reference list those items that are specifically reserved for decision by the Board.
-All director appointments are supported by the Aviva Group General Counsel and Company Secretary.
+The terms of reference list those matters that are specifically reserved for decision by the Board.
+All director appointments are supported by the Aviva Group General Counsel and Company Secretary and are recommended by the Aviva Investors Holdings Limited Nomination Committee.

 The Board comprises a Non-Executive Chairman, a CEO and three further Executive Directors.
-The Board has delegated to the CEO the approval of specific issues within certain limits, above which matters must be escalated to the Board for determination.
+The Board has delegated to the CEO the approval of specific matters within certain limits, above which matters must be escalated to the Board for determination.